KC-7/car-quiz/README.md

 - This site was developed using information learned from the <a href="https://codeinstitute.net/" target="_blank" rel="noopener" aria-label="Link to the Code Institute (opens in new tab)">Code Institute</a> alongside other online resources such as <a href="https://www.w3schools.com/" target="_blank" rel="noopener" aria-label="Link to W3Schools (opens in new tab)">W3Schools</a> & <a href="https://stackoverflow.com/" target="_blank" rel="noopener" aria-label="Link to Stack Overflow (opens in new tab)">Stack Overflow</a>.

 - The Code Institute's Gitpod Full Template was used as the initial template for the project.
 The repository is available on their <a href="https://github.com/Code-Institute-Org/gitpod-full-template" target="_blank" rel="noopener" aria-label="Link to The Code Institute Gitpod Full Template (opens in new tab)">GitHub Account</a>.

+- I watched JavaScript tutorials on YouTube and found <a href="https://www.youtube.com/@WebDevSimplified" target="_blank" rel="noopener" aria-label="Link to Wed Dev Simplified's YouTube Channel (opens in new tab)">Web Dev Simplified</a>'s channel very helpful when learning new skills.

 - I learned how to implement the Favicon, the picture in the browser tab, from using <a href="https://www.w3schools.com/html/html_favicon.asp" target="_blank" rel="noopener" aria-label="Link to W3Schools' Favicon Guide (opens in new tab)">W3Schools</a> guide on implementing this feature.